allpwrfulroot/yaba-social/README.md

 ![Events Tab Lo Modal](https://github.com/allpwrfulroot/yaba-social/blob/update/documentation/EventsTab_LoModal.png)

 ### Custom Drawer
 A common Drawer design: logo, scrolling list of options, and logout option floating at the bottom.
+Added the navigation state so you can quickly view the overall drawer and how it changes as you move through the app.
 ![Drawer](https://github.com/allpwrfulroot/yaba-social/blob/update/documentation/Drawer.png)

 ### Stack